IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/RepresentationGraphBuilder/README.md

 # RepresentationGraphBuilder
-Python program modules for building Representation Graphs for HSM state space graphs
+Python program modules for building Representation Graphs for HSM state spaces

 *** to be completed ***